PlanQK/planqk-demo-starter-gradio/README.md

-# A PlanQK Demo Example using Gradio
+# A PLANQK Demo Example using Gradio

-This is an example of a PlanQK Demo created with [Gradio](https://www.gradio.app).
+This is an example of a PLANQK Demo created with [Gradio](https://www.gradio.app).
-The demo creates a web user interface to demonstrate the [Quantum Random Number Generator](https://platform.planqk.de/marketplace/apis/88b46e18-3d5f-4674-ba04-0d3416c0decd) published on the PlanQK Marketplace.
+The demo creates a web user interface to demonstrate the [Quantum Random Number Generator](https://platform.planqk.de/marketplace/apis/88b46e18-3d5f-4674-ba04-0d3416c0decd) published on the PLANQK Marketplace.

 ## Try it out